mbbu/16S_Accreditation/Accreditation_Report.md

 The two pipelines are described indetail in two separate reports.
 We highlight our rationale for parameter and options chosen, and our interpretation of the results obtained.

 ## Dada2 Pipeline
-The report for [Dada2 Pipeline](https://github.com/mbbu/16S_Accreditation/blob/Dada2_Report/Dada2_report.md) highlights all the steps undertaken in the DADA2 pipeline.
+The report for [Dada2 Pipeline](https://github.com/mbbu/16S_Accreditation/blob/main/Qiime2_report.md) describes all the steps undertaken in the DADA2 pipeline.

 ## Qiime2 pipeline
-The report for [Qiime Nextflow Pipeline](https://github.com/mbbu/16S_Accreditation/blob/Dada2_Report/Dada2_report.md) describes the steps and results obtained when using Qiime2 pipeline.
+The report for [Qiime Nextflow Pipeline](https://github.com/mbbu/16S_Accreditation/blob/main/Qiime2_report.md) describes the steps and results obtained when using Qiime2 pipeline.

 ### Tools used
 **Usearch**